 Several starting materials and supplies are used to produce and manufacture products of the Electronic Materials segment.
-Key raw materials include specialty metal concentrates which are procured from a number of non-ferrous metal suppliers with whom we have had long-term commercial relationships.
+Key raw materials include specialty metal concentrates which are procured from many non-ferrous metal suppliers with whom we have had long-term commercial relationships.
 Cadmium and indium are generally by-products of zinc refining and are generally purchased from zinc producers in various forms.
-Gallium is also purchased in various forms from other sources of operations.
-Germanium, a by-product of zinc or coal, is typically procured in the form of concentrates.
+Gallium is typically purchased in metal form from various producers.
+Germanium, a by-product of zinc or coal, is typically procured in the form of concentrates or in metallic form.
 Tellurium is a by-product of copper, zinc or gold refining.
 It is procured from several sources worldwide.
 Our upstream capabilities enable us to valorize metal from complex concentrates in addition to outright purchase of metal from metal markets.